btcpayserver/Smartstore.BTCPayServer/src/Smartstore.Modules/Smartstore.BTCPayServer/README.md

-# BTCPay Plugin for SmartStore
+# BTCPay plugin for SmartStore - accept Bitcoin payments

 ![BTCPay Server](https://github.com/btcpayserver/btcpayserver/raw/master/BTCPayServer/wwwroot/img/btc_pay_BG_twitter.png)

 ## Plugin Overview

-This plugin allows you to easily integrate Bitcoin payments into your SmartStore website using BTCPay Server.
+This plugin allows you to easily integrate Bitcoin payments into your SmartStore website using BTCPay Server — a free, self-hosted and open-source payment gateway solution designed to revolutionize Bitcoin payments.
+Our seamless integration with SmartStore ensures a hassle-free connection to your self-hosted BTCPay Server.

+Experience the simplicity of accepting Bitcoin payments with just a few straightforward steps.
 You can configure the plugin either automatically or manually, depending on your preferences and requirements.

 ## Automatic Configuration